 1. Once the offering is closed, there can be no future equity contribution to the DST by either current or new co-investors or beneficiaries.

-When investors purchase shares of beneficial interest in a DST, they purchase a percentage of ownership in the DST.
+When investors purchase beneficial interests in a DST, they purchase a percentage of ownership in the DST.
 If a trustee decided to accept additional contributions to the DST after the offering closed, the original investors' ownership percentages would be diluted, decreasing their claim to the DST's assets.
-While there are times a fund and its investors may benefit from additional contributions, the risk of additional losses is often greater than the likelihood that the increased investment will turn the struggling fund into a profitable fund.
+While there are times a DST and its investors may benefit from additional contributions, the risk of additional losses is often greater than the likelihood that the increased investment will turn the struggling DST into a profitable DST.

 2. The Trustee of the DST cannot renegotiate the terms of the existing loans, nor can it borrow any new funds from any other lender or party.

 Loans are liabilities.
-When an investor purchases shares of beneficial interest in a DST the loan amounts are disclosed.
-Part of the due diligence an investor completes before purchasing shares of any fund is to understand its liabilities and decide whether or not they believe the liabilities are within reason.
+When an investor purchases beneficial interest in a DST the loan amounts are disclosed.
+Part of the due diligence an investor completes before purchasing shares of any DST is to understand its liabilities and decide whether or not they believe the liabilities are within reason.
 If a trustee is allowed to take risks and assume greater liabilities, they do so without the consent of the beneficiaries and possibly to the dissatisfaction of the beneficiaries.
 Since DST beneficiaries do not have the right to vote on operating decisions, the ruling prevents some actions, such as assuming debt, which can have a significant effect on the beneficiaries' interests.

 3. The Trustee cannot reinvest the proceeds from the sale of its investment real estate.